apache/cassandra-java-driver/manual/statements/built/README.md

         .from("test", "test");
 ```

-Note: When using functions, Cassandra will generate column names for you, but you can
+Note: When using functions, Cassandra will generate aliases for you, but you can provide
-provide explicit name by using `as` right after given expression.
+explicit aliases by using `as` right after a given selector.

 For often used functions, there are shortcuts, such as, `countAll`, `ttl`, `writeTime`,
 `uuid`, `now`, `toJson`, etc.: